tensorflow/swift/docs/PythonIntegration.md

   // blob = file.read()
   let blob = file.read()

-  // Open a file, a thrown “file not found” exception is turned into a Swift error. do {
+  // Open a file, a thrown "file not found" exception is turned into a Swift error. do {
     let file = try Python.open.throwing("foo.txt")
     let blob = file.read()